 Tip #1 – Consider your Platform Carefully

 - Google AdWords: Google is most likely where you will want to start.
 The Google Display Network (all of the other websites that display Google Ads apart from the Google site itself) is enormous – 2 million websites strong and growing.
-You will be able to cast an extensive net with your carpet cleaning PPC ads.
+You can cast an extensive net with your carpet cleaning PPC ads.
 The downside is that Google AdWords is very competitive.
 Everyone is bidding on it because it has the most extensive network.
 So you may have to make a hefty initial investment.

 Tip #2 – Evolve your Keyword List

 It would help if you started with a decent list of keywords that you want to go after initially.
 The list should entail at least 10-15 keywords.
-As time goes on, though, don’t be afraid to test the waters with other keywords.
+As time passes, though, don’t be afraid to test the waters with other keywords.
 You may find that less competitive keywords get you more impressions and clicks.

 Less competitive keywords will be more affordable as well.
 The point is you shouldn’t stick with a handful of PPC ad keywords.
 Eliminate low-performing ones and replace them with others; perhaps longtail keywords that include the state and city where you offer your services.
 Your carpet cleaning PPC ad keyword list should evolve with your company.